-So Microsoft’s Windows 10 was released over a year ago, but you still haven’t made the leap and upgraded your previous version of Microsoft Windows Operating System citing several reasons why you might not have updated your laptop or desktop computer to Windows 10.
-But if you’re worried about changes that might cause compatibility and usability issues, then The Electronic Fix has the answers.
+If you still haven’t made the leap and upgraded your previous version of Microsoft Windows Operating System citing several reasons why you might not have updated your laptop or desktop computer to Windows 10.
+And if you’re worried about changes that might cause compatibility and usability issues, then The Electronic Fix has the answers.

 For those sitting back, scratching their chins and wondering, ‘Should I upgrade to Windows 10?’, there are lots of pros and a few cons, depending on your individual situation and the manner in which you are using your laptop computer device.

-Another great reason to upgrade to Windows 10 is that support for older Microsoft OS won’t last forever.
-Support for Windows 7 will only last till 2020.
+Another great reason to upgrade to Windows 10 is that support for older versions of Microsoft OS won’t last forever.
+For example: support for Windows 7 will only last till 2020.
 In other words, you’re likely to have to upgrade sooner or later.
-So why not do it sooner, rather than waiting for your old OS to have performance issues?
+So why not do it sooner, rather than waiting for your current Windows OS to have performance or security issues?

 In a word, yes.
 Microsoft has made it easy for people installing Windows 10 to ‘roll back’ the install if they don’t like the new OS.
 Just make sure you keep the ‘windows.old’ folder that has your previous version of Windows in it.